TRAPP FAMILY LODGE PROMISE & OPERATING PROTOCOLS

 STATE OF VERMONT INFO & MANDATORY LODGING REQUIREMENTS

-4. Travelers arriving to Vermont in a personal vehicle, may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in their home state and enter Vermont without further quarantine restrictions
+2. Travelers arriving to Vermont in a personal vehicle that have not been fully vaccinated for 14 days, may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in their home state and enter Vermont without further quarantine restrictions

-5. Travelers arriving to Vermont via public transportation (plane, train, bus) or from further than a direct car ride would allow, may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in a Vermont lodging establishment or with friends and family (travelers must stay in their quarantine location for the duration of quarantine other than to travel to and from a test site).
+3. Travelers that have not been fully vaccinated for 14 days, arriving to Vermont via public transportation (plane, train, bus) or from further than a direct car ride would allow, may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in a Vermont lodging establishment or with friends and family (travelers must stay in their quarantine location for the duration of quarantine other than to travel to and from a test site).